Master statistics & machine learning: intuition, math, code

 High-school level maths.
 This is an applications-oriented course, so I don't go into a lot of detail about proofs, derivations, or calculus.

 Basic coding skills in Python or MATLAB.
 This is necessary only if you want to follow along with the code.
 You can successfully complete this course without writing a single line of code!
 But participating in the coding exercises will help you learn the material.
-The MATLAB code relies on the Statistics and Machine Learning toolbox (you can use Octave if you don't have MATLAB or the stats toolbox).
+The MATLAB code relies on the Statistics and Machine Learning toolbox (you can use Octave if you don't have MATLAB or the statistics toolbox).
 Python code is written in Jupyter notebooks.

 I recommend taking my free course called "Statistics literacy for non-statisticians".
 It's 90 minutes long and will give you a bird's-eye-view of the main topics in statistics that I go into much much much more detail about here in this course.
 Note that the free short course is not required for this course, but complements this course nicely.
 And you can get through the whole thing in less than an hour if you watch if on 1.5x speed!